Kangaroo Island

 Recent residential development output has been above average within Kangaroo Island when compared nationally

-Recent construction comprises primarily detached dwellings (98.0%) with a smaller proportion of townhouses or apartments (2.0%), preserving the area's low-density nature and attracting space-seeking buyers.
-With around 90 people per dwelling approval, Kangaroo Island shows characteristics of a growth area.
-By 2041, Kangaroo Island is expected to grow by approximately 562 residents.
+There are roughly 90 people per dwelling approval in the location, indicating an expanding market.
+Looking ahead, Kangaroo Island is projected to grow by 526 residents by 2041.
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development